 Our servers are designed to enable customers to maximize computing power while minimizing the physical space utilized.
-We offer server systems with up to three times the density of conventional solutions, which allows our customers to efficiently deploy our server systems in scale-out configurations.
-Through our industry leading technology, we can offer significantly more memory and expansion slots than traditional server systems with a comparable server form factor.
-For example, we offer systems in a 2U configuration with features and capabilities generally offered by competitors only in a server with room for four racks or shelves, or a 4U server, configuration.
-Our 2U Twin2 system contains four full feature DP compute nodes in a 2U chassis which are designed to address the ever-increasing efficiency, density and low total cost of ownership demands of today's high performance computing clusters and data centers.
-Our TwinBlade, supporting 20 DP nodes and 5 switches in 7U enclosure, achieve even higher performance, density and efficiency and make it the greenest, most powersaving blade solution available.
-Our MicroCloud, supporting up to 12 nodes in a 3U enclosure, provides a compelling, costeffective solution for hosting, searching, or cloud computing applications.
-In addition, our FatTwin solutions contain eight or four full feature DP hot-pluggable compute nodes in a 4U server.
+We offer server systems with up to four times the density of conventional solutions, which allows our customers to efficiently deploy our server systems in scale-out configurations.
+Through our industry leading technology, we can offer significantly more memory, hard disk drive storage and expansion slots than traditional server systems with a comparable server form factor.
+For example, our FatTwin solutions contain eight or four full feature DP hot-pluggable compute nodes in a 4U server.
 The 8-node configuration provides high density and computing power for those compute-demanding applications, while the 4-node configuration offers up to 8 hot-pluggable 3.5" HDDs per U for those applications that require high storage capacity within a compact setting.
-FatTwin is designed to operate at high temperatures up to 47 degrees Celsius ambient and delivers the highest performance with the most energy efficient technologies and cooling designs currently available on the market.
+This high density design is well suited for our customers that require highly space efficient solutions.